laracraft-tech/memoize/README.md

         // ...
     }

-    // this would work but will loose performance on each new $someModel even foo_relation_id would be the same public function processSomethingHeavy3($someModel)
+    // this would work but will lose performance on each new $someModel even foo_relation_id would be the same public function processSomethingHeavy3($someModel)
     {
         // ...